-If you want to work part time, still enjoy retirement and be able to stash some cash in your savings account, consider these 15 possibilities.
+If you want to work part time, still enjoy retirement and be able to stash some cash in your savings account, here are 15 part-time jobs for retirees.
+Many offer remote or work-from-home opportunities.

 Consultant or freelancer